mlflow/mlflow/docs/source/models.rst

 Model Signature
 ^^^^^^^^^^^^^^^
 Model signatures define input and output schemas for MLflow models, providing a standard interface to codify and enforce the correct use of your models.
-Sigatures are fetched by the MLflow Tracking UI and Model Registry UI to display model inputs and outputs.
+Signatures are fetched by the MLflow Tracking UI and Model Registry UI to display model inputs and outputs.
 They are also utilized by :ref:`MLflow model deployment tools <built-in-deployment>` to validate inference inputs according to the model's assigned signature (see the :ref:`Signature enforcement <signature-enforcement>` section